 - Meaningful Quotes.
 In almost every book, the author says things in a way that are worth remembering.
 I like to identify these with the letter “Q” in the margin as I am reading and then and include them on second page of the Net Out.
 This isn’t a requirement, but I find it very helpful.
 I also enter these quotes into Evernote, which is my computer-based brain for remembering everything.

 Again, the key is to distill this entire document into no more than a page (or, optionally, two pages with the Meaningful Quotes being on the second page or back of the first).
 The discipline of keeping it short makes the content easier to remember.
 As a result, I retain more of what I read.

 Here’s an example (PDF file) from my most recent mentoring group.
 It is a Net Out for How to Really Love Your Child by D. Ross Campbell, M.D.
-I have also created an Apple Pages template and a Word template that makes the process easier.
+I have also created an Apple Pages template, a Word template, and an Evernote template that makes the process easier.
 Once I have read the book, I can usually write-up the Net Out in 30–45 minutes.

 I am not yet doing this for every book I read, but I can see the value of doing so.
 It is really a small price to pay to ensure that the content “sticks” and becomes more than a vague memory.

 Question: What techniques do you employ to retain more of what you read?
 You can leave a comment by clicking here.